Natural-Gas Producers Are on Sale

 For the second straight year, we have seen natural-gas producers' stocks sell off over the course of the summer as natural-gas storage levels reach record highs.
 Mild weather, which has limited heating and cooling demand over the past two years, is the root of the problem.
 As a result, natural-gas spot prices have recently been hovering around $5 per mcf (thousand cubic feet).
 We think that this is a pretty low level given strong domestic demand, the declining nature of natural-gas wells, and the cost to find new reserves.
 In our opinion, natural-gas prices will have to average more than $7 per mcf over the next five years to encourage investment in new supply.

 Natural-gas prices of $5 per mcf put tremendous strain on some domestic producers, especially those with significant Rockies operations.
 Currently, a lack of pipeline infrastructure is causing natural gas in the region to sell at a steep discount to Henry Hub, the industry benchmark.
 Natural gas in the Rockies has been selling at less than $4 per mcf for most of the summer, and in recent weeks has occasionally dropped below $0.50 per mcf.
 There's a strong possibility that some high-cost regional producers could be in the red for the third quarter if they are not significantly hedged.

-Justin Perucki does not own shares in any of the securities mentioned above.
+Justin Perucki does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.